chasharpur/uk-compare/README.md

 ## What works
 At the moment I have a working implementation of Ukkonen's algorithm extended to two versions.
 There is a test rig with some sample files taken from the Charles Harpur archive.
 The test rig is deliberately ugly because I don't want anyone copying the style.
 What it concentrates on is the functionality.
 The rendering of it should be the responsability of the eventual user.
+There are some current drawbacks that will need to be fixed:

+1. transpositions are shown even if they are far apart or short.
+This will be fixed by requiring them to be unique.

+2. Alignment descends only to one level.
+Later I will add recursive alignment so that unaligned segments of text shown currently as deleted or inserted get their own private alignments.

+3. It is http only, not https.
+I'll try to fix that presently.

+4. The Myers algorithm currently does nothing.
+I will add this purely to demonstrate the comparative speed and accuracy of Myers vs Ukkonen.

+5. We could add some more samples, though I have added all 700 Harpur poems.

 ## The future
 I hope to extend this to N versions.
 If we have N versions then the